garylirocks/quickrefs/nodejs.markdown

 	npm config set save-exact=true	// save the exact version

 ### avoid installing packages globally

+*Since npm 5.2, there is a tool `npx` bundled with npm*, you can use it to run some scripts without installing a global package, such as

+    npx create-react-app my-app

 [The Issue With Global Node Packages](https://www.smashingmagazine.com/2016/01/issue-with-global-node-npm-packages/)